 Composite Doors Explained: Benefits, Types, and Costs

-1. What Is a Composite Door?
-Core Definition
+1. What Exactly Is a Composite Door?

 Solid Composite Door installed in a modern home entrance

-Precision engineering ensures drafts are eliminated.
+• Advanced Seals: Precision engineering ensures drafts are permanently eliminated for maximum thermal warmth.

 2. Types of Composite Doors and Their Differences